reenas/VR101/installing-unity-softeware.md

 Once you have created an account, logged into unity, the new project window pops up.

 {% hint style="danger" %}

-Your laptop must be connected to Internet when you creating your unity account.
+Your laptop must be connected to Internet when you are creating your unity account.

 {% endhint %}

 ![](.gitbook/assets/7-1.jpg)